scarletyoung/scarletyoung.github.io/source/_posts/Effective C++.md

 std::vector<int>::const_iterator iter = vec.begin();  //inter acts like a const T*.
 It measn that iter can be changed but data(*iter) is const
 ```

-## constant returned values
+## Constant returned values
-constant returned values sometimes can reduce the incidence of client errors.
+Constant returned values sometimes can reduce the incidence of client errors.
 For example,
 ```c++
 class Rational {...}
 const Rational operator*(const Rational& lhs, const Rational& rhs);